I want to play! Hands-on exhibition for children

 Digital solutions: Heya Visual

-Construction: Random Solutions
+Exhibition construction: Random Solutions

 Education programme: Carmen-Victoria Virkunen & Helery Špitsmeister